alandoherty95/Milestone-Project-2/README.md

 > Every month, 1 attraction, 1 activity and 1 coffee shop will be featured as part of 'Our Monthly Favourites' initiative.
 These selections will be promoted and recommended more favourably than the others.
 The primary objective of the website is to encourage people of all ages to get outside more and become more active while exploring the many attractions that make Limerick such a renowned city.
 The website is designed to be responsive and accessible on a range of devices.

+>  50% of Limerick's population is under 35 years.
+The younger half of the population should be exercising for at least 30 minutes everyday.
+This platform gives users the ability to browse through the top attractions and activities that Limerick has to offer.
+The users can choose a desired locations or multiple locations and use the integrated Google Maps API for navigation.
+In preparation for this project, I conducted research online as well as surveyed friends and peers.
+From this research, I concluded that young people have become more health conscious in recent years and enjoy spending time outside away.
+Grabbing a takeaway coffee and going for a walk with friends is becoming increasingly popular.
+Discover Limerick makes it easy and convenient for people of all ages to get active while exploring the best attractions and activities this renowned city has to offer.

 ---

 ## Demo